th2-net/th2-codec/README.md

 ## Required pins

-Pins are the part of the main th2 concept.
-They describe what are the inputs and output of the box.
+Pins are a part of the main th2 concept.
+They describe what are the inputs and outputs of a box.
 You can read more about them [here](https://github.com/th2-net/th2-documentation/wiki/infra:-Theory-of-Pins-and-Links#pins).

 Every type of connection has two `subscribe` and `publish` pins.